brycewray/eleventy_solo/src/posts/2020/04/different-modes-different-code.md

 After studying that page for a while, I grasped that, before Hugo would run PostCSS, the `postcss-config.js` code for using the [`postcss-partial-import` plugin](https://github.com/jonathantneal/postcss-partial-import) had to refer to the `path`, rather than the `root` reference which worked for the Eleventy/webpack and Gatsby repos.
 It seems a small distinction, but I guess it's not where Hugo's innards are concerned.

-By contrast, this site's departure from hero images was more easily handled in Hugo than in Gatsby.
+By contrast, this site's departure from hero images *(**update, 2020-05-19**: a departure that I later rescinded, as you can see at the top of this page)* was more easily handled in Hugo than in Gatsby.

 As I've [noted before](/posts/2019/10/picture-perfect), Gatsby typically does its image-processing magic only on image files that are in the same directory as the Markdown content which calls them.[^HugoImgs] That meant distinguishing between posts which had no images "inside" and those which did.
 As a result: I'd leave a file of the former type as an `index.md` in a directory named for the post; as for a file of the latter type, I'd name it after the post and move it into the appropriate "month" path.